galihap76/collector/README.md

 ![ipapi-collector 1](https://user-images.githubusercontent.com/83481679/172419647-dcc84c90-5ee9-4c62-ad55-9bb198060f39.png)
 ![res](https://user-images.githubusercontent.com/83481679/179392188-77bd6d25-ecbf-4882-8e7f-bd356ac585f0.png)

-# Contributing are welcome 💡
+# Contributing 💡
-If you found bug or add new feature please fork this repo and pull merge.
+Contributing are welcome, if you found bug or add new feature please fork this repo and pull request.
 I will approved if suitable on add new feature.